-Disciplinary Sanction: The penalty imposed on an individual for violating this Policy.
-For Students, Disciplinary Sanctions are subject to applicable University/System policies, up to and including expulsion from the University.
-For Employees, Disciplinary Sanctions are subject to applicable collective bargaining agreement or University/System policies, up to and including separation from employment.
-For Officials or Volunteers, this may include the removal or the request for removal of the Official or Volunteer from their respective position.
+Disciplinary Sanction: The penalty imposed on an individual found responsible for violating University Policy.
+For students, Disciplinary Sanctions are subject to applicable University/System policies, up to and including expulsion from the University.

 Education Program or Activity: For purposes of this Policy, the term "Education Program or Activity" includes any activity that occurs in, on or within: